AlexandreDecan/sismic/docs/index.rst

 About
 -----

-*Sismic* is a recursive acronym that stands for *Sismic Interactive Statechart Model Interpreter and Checker*.
+Statecharts are a well-known visual modeling language for specifying the executable behavior of reactive event-based systems.
+The essential complexity of statechart models solicits the need for advanced model testing and validation techniques.
+Sismic is a statechart library for Python (version 3.5 or higher) providing a set of tools to define, validate, simulate, execute and test statecharts. *Sismic* is a recursive acronym that stands for *Sismic Interactive Statechart Model Interpreter and Checker*.

-Statecharts are a well-known visual modeling language for representing the executable behavior of complex reactive event-based systems.
-Sismic library for Python (version 3.5 or higher) provides a set of tools to define, validate, simulate, execute and test statecharts.
+Sismic is mainly developed by Dr. Alexandre Decan as part of his research activities at the `Software Engineering Lab <http://informatique.umons.ac.be/genlog>`_ of the `University of Mons <http://www.umons.ac.be>`_.
+Sismic is released as open source under the  `GNU Lesser General Public Licence version 3.0 (LGPLv3) <http://www.gnu.org/licenses/lgpl-3.0.html>`_.

-Sismic is mainly developed by Alexandre Decan at the `University of Mons <http://www.umons.ac.be>`_ and released publicly under the  `GNU Lesser General Public Licence version 3.0 (LGPLv3) <http://www.gnu.org/licenses/lgpl-3.0.html>`_.
+The scientific article `A method for testing and validating executable statechart models <https://doi.org/10.1007/s10270-018-0676-3>`_, published in 2018 in the Springer Software & Systems Modeling journal, describes the method and techniques for modeling, testing and validating statecharts, as supported by Sismic.

 Features
 --------